Seannnnnnnnnnn/ChatSystem/README.md

 ### Dependancies:
  - added simple-json 1.1.1 for marshalling/unmarshalling JSON requests for S2C and C2S interactions
+ - added args4j for command line parsing.
+Default port location of 4444 can be overridden from command line with `-p PORTNUMBER`

 ### Why did I make this?